 A consumer-driven world has made it more important than ever for companies to operate in an ethically sound way.
 Without ethics, the reputation of an organization is at stake.
 The speed at which backlashes can negatively affect a corporation has increased.

 So, applying PR ethical theory into working practices is the duty of anyone operating in the industry.
-By being open, honest, and accountable, companies can allow their brands to flourish.
+By being open, honest, and accountable, in other words, focused on reputation management, companies can allow their brands to flourish.
 Resulting in a bigger bottom line and happy stakeholders.